-How I got my Saudi Arabia Visa
+How I got my Saudi Arabia Visa (Fake Documents included!)

 Saudi Arabia is perhaps the most difficult country in the world for a (non-Muslim) person to enter.
 Sure, Yemen was my trickiest country to actually get to, but that’s due to the current political climate, historically Yemen has been easy enough to get a visa and just go.
 A Saudi Arabia Visa though, that’s a whole different story.

-SAUDI ARABIA TOURIST VISA – NOPE
+SAUDI ARABIA TOURIST VISA?
+Non-existant.

-SAUDI ARABIA TRANSIT VISA – NOPE
+SAUDI ARABIA TRANSIT VISA?
+Rejected.

 A business visa is a bit of a nightmare to organize if you’re not actually going there for business, as I wasn’t.
 So according to all the forums, I spent months researching, a transit visa would be my best bet.
 Saudi Arabia allows 48-hour transit visas in special cases when your flight legitimately transits in a Saudi airport for that length of time.

 The transit visa is still a huge mission to apply for but it was my main hope.
-I used a Saudi Arabia visa agent in London to try to work this out for me, and although they were really helpful (more on that later), things were looking promising!
+I used a Saudi Arabia visa agent in London to try to work this out for me.
+And although they were really helpful (more on that later), things were looking promising!
 They were confident this could work.
-Sitting on 194/197 countries, this was exciting, I had to take my chance!
+Sitting on 194/197 countries, this was exciting, I had to take my chance.

 I asked the Saudi Arabia Visa visa-lady in the embassy what routes would make it possible for a transit visa.
-“Please help me, I’ll book any flight from anywhere to anywhere, IF it allows me a transit visa” I was pleading with her.
+“Please help me, I’ll book any flight from anywhere to anywhere IF it allows me a transit visa” I was pleading with her.
 She told me blankly, “This is Europe, there is always another open to get from A to B, you don’t need a transit visa, and I won’t be issuing you one, book a different flight’.
 Great.
 Thanks for your help.
 Back to the drawing board.

-HONESTY IS NOT THE BEST POLICY
+HONESTY IS NOT THE BEST POLICY; Rejected Again!

 After the frosty reply from the lady in London, I was feeling a little dejected and unsure of how next to proceed to get this elusive Saudi Arabia Visa.
 I went back the next day armed with the truth.
-I trekked into central London once more, queued up, saw the same lady.
+Again, I trekked into central London once more, queued up, saw the same lady.
 I was expecting a smile but it was quite the opposite.
 A dirty look staring straight back at me.
 Anyway, I came clean.
 “Thanks for your help yesterday, I thought I would come back and explain everything.
 I’m from Ireland, I’m on 194/197 countries, and I’m trying to visit every country in the world, I’m really, really struggling to finish, so please tell me how I can get any Saudi Arabia Visa, ANY visa – transit, business, religious, even if it’s just for a couple of days?”

 Angry, bemused expression.
 Minor delay.
 “We don’t need tourists like you in our country.
 Goodbye.”